-3 Ways COVID-19 Is Changing Communication in the Workplace
+3 Ways Communication in the Workplace is Changing

 This year, most businesses have started to ask their employees to work from home to protect them from potential COVID-19 exposures and this shift to remote work has led to changes that are here to stay.

-Simply put, the workplace in the post-COVID-19 world won't be the same as it was before the outbreak.
+Simply put, the way we work won't be the same as it was before the outbreak.

-One of the main reasons why there's no such thing as "back to normal" is because most companies are likely to continue offering flexible work arrangements after the coronavirus crisis.
+One of the main reasons why there's no such thing as "back to normal" is because most companies are likely to continue offering flexible work arrangements.
 Remote work may even become the new norm in some companies.

 That means several things for businesses:

 1. They'll have to rethink their IC strategies

-One of the biggest changes we may see in the upcoming weeks is the adoption of new internal communication tools by most companies.
-That's because emails, Intranets, and even video conferencing tools won't be enough to keep businesses running smoothly after the COVID-19 crisis.
+One of the biggest changes we may see in the near future is the adoption of new internal communication tools by most companies.
+That's because emails, Intranets, and even video conferencing tools won't be enough to keep businesses running smoothly.

 When companies asked their employees to work from home, most of them started equipping their teams with video conferencing tools to make meetings easier to handle remotely.